eigenfoo/modo-de-ambar/README.md

 # modo de ámbar

-A text-based adventure game that uses a neural network to generate audio!
+A text-based adventure game that uses a neural network to generate audio.

 Also be sure to check out the [manual for the game](https://github.com/eigenfoo/modo-de-ambar/blob/master/doc/manual.pdf)!